CSESS/constitution/README.md

 ### 6.4.
 Session
 The session of an Executive Committee begins at an Annual General Meeting and ends at the next Annual General Meeting.
 If the Annual General Meeting is replaced by polling, the session shall commence or conclude one week after the polling.
 ### 6.5.
 Sub-Committee
-Sub-Committee shall be responsible for assisting the executive members with the society affairs.
+Sub-Committee shall be responsible for assisting the Executive Committee with the Society affairs.
 #### 6.5.1.
 Composition
 Any three Full Members or General Members can propose the formation of sub-committee with proposal and financial budget approved by the Executive Committee.
 At least one Executive Committee member should be in the sub-committee.
 #### 6.5.2.
 Notice